taybenlor/runno/packages/website/src/pages/articles/ffmpeg.md

 # Running FFMPEG in your browser using the Runno WASI Playground

 `ffmpeg` is a program used in commandlines everywhere for converting video and audio files to different formats.
-It's a great candidate for compiling to WASI because it relies only on the local file system to do its work.
-It also makes for a great demo, being non-trivial and using many different features of the WASI environment.
-Let's use the [Runno WASI Playground](https://runno.dev/wasi) to run a binary version of ffmpeg.
+It's a great candidate for compiling to WASM because it's very difficult to re-write in JavaScript.
+It also makes for a great demo, being non-trivial and doing neat stuff with videos.
+In this article I'll show you how you can use the [Runno WASI Playground](https://runno.dev/wasi) to run a WASI binary version of ffmpeg.

+Once we've done that I'll talk a bit about what WASI is, and why it's so interesting.

 ## Background: What is WASI?